- What is the Population Count?

 Average hourly wages for women and men sorted by City department and age range

 Public authorities are required by Section 2800 of Public Authorities Law to submit annual reports to the Authorities Budget Office that include salary and compensation data.
-The dataset consists salary data by employee reported by Industrial Development Agencies beginning with fiscal years ending in 2011.
+The dataset consists of salary data by employee reported by Local Development Corporations beginning with fiscal years ending 2011.